Software-Improvement-Group/sigridci/docs/organization-integration/metadata.md

 ### Meaning of special values for metadata fields

 While several of the fields shown in the table above have self-evident values, some do not.
-As reference, you can find the meaning of such fields detailed below:
+As a reference, you can find the meaning of such fields detailed below:

 <details>
   <summary>Lifecycle phases</summary>